-94. Convoy IED Scenario You are a medic in the disabled vehicle.
+79. Convoy IED Scenario You are a medic in the disabled vehicle.
 The person next to you has sustained bilateral mid-thigh amputations.
 There is heavy arterial bleeding from the left stump.
 The right stump exhibits only mild oozing of blood.
 Convoy IED Scenario You are a medic in the disabled vehicle.
-The person next to you has sustained bilateral mid-thigh amputations.
+The person next to you has sustained bilateral midthigh amputations.
 There is heavy arterial bleeding from the left stump.
 The right stump exhibits only mild oozing of blood.
 Read the text in the action sequence.
-95. Convoy IED Scenario The casualty is conscious and in moderate pain.
+80. Convoy IED Scenario The casualty is conscious and in moderate pain.
 Your vehicle is not on fire, and is right side up.
 You are uninjured and able to assist.
 Convoy IED Scenario The casualty is conscious and in moderate pain.
 Your vehicle is not on fire, and is right side up.
 You are uninjured and able to assist.
 Read the text in the action sequence.
-96. Convoy IED Scenario First decision: • Return fire or treat the casualty? • Treat the immediate threat to life. • Why? • The rest of convoy is providing suppressive fire. • The treatment is effective and QUICK. • First action? • You put a tourniquet on the stump with the arterial bleeding.
+81. Convoy IED Scenario First decision: Return fire or treat the casualty? - Treat the immediate threat to life. - Why?
+The rest of convoy is providing suppressive fire.
+The treatment is effective and QUICK.
+First action? - You put a tourniquet on the stump with the arterial bleeding.
 Convoy IED Scenario First decision: •Return fire or treat the casualty? -Treat the immediate threat to life. -Why? •The rest of the convoy is providing suppressive fire. •The treatment is effective and QUICK. •First action? -You put a tourniquet on the stump with arterial bleeding.
 Read the text in the action sequence.
 Ask individuals in the audience to answer the questions.

-97. Convoy IED Scenario Next action?
+82. Convoy IED Scenario Next action?
 Should you put a tourniquet on the other stump?
 Not until Tactical Field Care.
 It is not bleeding right now.
 Next actions?
 Drag the casualty out of the vehicle and move to your best cover.
 Return fire if needed.
 Communicate info on the casualty to the team leader.
-Convoy IED Scenario Next action?
-Should you put a tourniquet on the other stump? -Not until Tactical Field Care. -It is not bleeding right now.
-Next actions?
-Drag the casualty out of the vehicle and move to your best cover.
-Return fire if needed.
-Communicate info on the casualty to the team leader.
+Next action? •Should you put a tourniquet on the other stump? -Not until Tactical Field Care. -It is not bleeding right now.
+Next actions? •Drag the casualty out of the vehicle and move to your best cover. •Return fire if needed. •Communicate info on the casualty to the team leader.
 Read the text in the action sequence.
 Ask individuals in the audience to answer the questions.
-98. Questions?
+83. Questions?
 Questions?
-This is the end of Care Under Fire.
 The scenario will be continued in Tactical Field Care.
+84. Limb Tourniquet Practical Limb Tourniquet Practical For practicals: Break up into small groups of 6 or fewer students per instructor.
+Use the skill sheet for the tourniquet you are teaching.